willyiwei/willyiwei.github.io/content/about.md

-+++
-date = '2025-08-05T10:07:13-07:00'
-draft = true
-title = 'About'
-+++

 ---
+title: "About Me"
+---

-## title: "About"
+## About Me

-Hi, I'm William Yi — a software development leader working on Cisco Wireless Intelligent Services.
-I build AI-driven, scalable platforms and mentor high-performing teams.
+I'm Will Yi — a software development leader with deep experience in wireless networking, AI-based platform intelligence, and distributed system design.
+At Cisco, I’ve led cross-functional teams that drive innovation at scale, improve system reliability, and deliver enterprise-class products.

+### My Leadership Philosophy

+I believe in:

+- Empowering engineers to own their work
+- Building trust through transparency and accountability
+- Scaling through clear process, mentorship, and technical rigor

+Outside of work, I enjoy mentoring early-career engineers, exploring emerging tech, and spending time with my family.